andreajkim/CS-112-Final-Project/README.md

 # CS-112-Final-Project
 2018 Spring Semester

-Group members: Fengling Hu, Martin Glusker, Andrea Kim, Caled Winfrey
+Group members: Fengling Hu, Martin Glusker, Andrea Kim, Caleb Winfrey

 To compile: You will need to install JavaZoom (included as jl1.0.1.jar) into your Java Extensions folder.
 This jar file contains .class files.